Introduction: Finding Purpose through “Storientations”

 Participants examine readings, videos, podcasts, and more, and then they discuss with each other what they’ve learned.

-The group also focuses on culturally relevant math tasks.
+The group also focuses on culturally relevant activities.
 They look at inequities in Wisconsin such as why academic achievement gaps exist between white and Black students.

 “By analyzing inequities in Wisconsin, we get a glimpse into the experiences that our students might have,” Stefonek explained.
 “We use a rubric to look at [whether something] is culturally relevant for students.
 Could it be done in a more effective way?”